janemeenaghan/RADIOWALK/README.md

 Completed Features:
 - User can create or edit geo-located "Station" Parse Objects stored in a back4app database and rendered on a GoogleMap that follows user's live-updating location
 - At any time when in range of station(s), live-streams audio from a selected station's radio source via the app's MediaPlayerController
+  - Audio focus management with error management and pausing, playing, and stopping music if audio focus is lost/gained
+  - Pauses, resumes, stops in responds to activity live cycle events and is properly released on destroy or critical MediaPlayer.MEDIA_ERROR_SERVER_DIED error
+  - Implemented via dynamic UI (play/pause button updates icon according to MediaPlayer Controller callback regarding playing state, play/pause button and radio favicon hide when no station is being played)
 - Retrofit HTTP client constructed to interface with Radio-Browsers.info database to retrieve radio source when adding or editing a Station (Planned Problem #1)
   - Request constructed from a base url and specific paths, serialized into JSON by Gson
   - Response deserialized into custom StationInfo model of mostly key-value pairs,  packaged through activityResult back into the main code flow, formulated by the StationController into a Station ParseObject saved to back4app database